10 Top Virginia Tourist Attractions + 25 More

 Mount Vernon seems more like a small village than just a home because of its elaborate outbuildings and farmland.

-Much of the educational aspect of Mount Vernon is what it explains in detail about how Washington lived his life at home.
+Much of the educational aspect of Mount Vernon is what it reveals in detail about how Washington lived his life at home.

 It is a surprising display of Washington's character.
 The entire visit can easily take a full morning or full afternoon.